CACI-IMG/ForecasterDocs/user-guide/Getting-started/Projects.md

 ## Project Properties - Project Name
-To change the name of any project within a solution, right-click the item of interest from the Solution Explorer view and then select the **Properties** option.
-The following dialog lets you change its name, as shown in the image below.
-You can also add some comments to the project should this be required.
+To change the name of any project within a solution, right-click the project in the Solution Explorer view and then select the **Properties** option.
+The following dialog lets you change its name, as shown below.
+You're also able to add comments to the project if needed.
 Additional information on the creation date and time and creator of the forecast or project is also shown here.

 ![Project Properties](imgs/Project_ProjectProperties.png)